SDC-Musical/reviews-service/README.md

 - In terminal run: npm run db:seed
 - Once complete switch back to the PostgreSQL command line and run: COPY reviews FROM ‘{path to csv file}’ WITH DELIMITER ',' CSV HEADER;
 - To reduce query times run the following in PostgreSQL command line: CREATE INDEX idx_reviews_product ON reviews(product_id);

+## Cache
+- Download Redis
+- Edit redis.conf with the following:
+- On line 861 add: maxmemory {amount you want to cache (ex.
+100mb)}
+- On line 892 add: maxmemory-policy allkeys-lru
+- Navigate to the redis folder in Terminal and type: src/redis-server {path to redis.conf file}